Promoting Spontaneous Labour

-- Get support for any emotional or anxiety problems you have that may build your stress levels – Homeopathy is specifically helpful for this as you will be receive councelling as part of your consultation.
+- Get support for any emotional or anxiety problems you have that may build your stress levels – Homeopathy is specifically helpful for this as you will be receive counselling as part of your consultation.

-- Get used the idea of a due month rather than a due date, which can be anything from 38 to 42 weeks of pregnancy.
+- Get used to the idea of a due month rather than a due date, which can be anything from 38 to 42 weeks of pregnancy.
 If you and your baby are healthy and your pregnancy has been trouble free, don’t be pressured into taking induction as a given.

 - Speak to a Doula who is trained to assist you emotionally throughout your pregnancy.

 If you are past your hospital due dates and are under pressure, we have specialists in acupuncture, homeopathy and reflexology to help speed up mother nature.